Colorado Elopement Locations and Planning Guide

 Elevation Sickness is something that can affect anyone traveling to Colorado, no matter how athletic you are.
 Fortunately, there are some steps you can take to prevent getting altitude sickness.

-If possible, we recommend that you and your guests arrive in Colorado a few days before the wedding day.
+• If possible, we recommend that you and your guests arrive in Colorado a few days before the wedding day.
 Spend 1-2 days in Denver and then spend 1-2 days up in the mountains.
 That will help your body acclimate to the elevation.
 We recommend taking these days slow.

-Drink LOTS of water!
+• Drink LOTS of water!

-Pack snacks, particularly healthy snacks that are sources of carbs.
+• Pack snacks, particularly healthy snacks that are sources of carbs.
 Whole grains are great!

-Avoid or limit alcohol, it is known to worsen the symptoms of elevation sickness.
+• Avoid or limit alcohol, it is known to worsen the symptoms of elevation sickness.
 You will also get drunk faster at elevation.

-Before coming to Colorado, consider talking to your doctor about Diamox to help prevent altitude sickness.
+• Before coming to Colorado, consider talking to your doctor about Diamox to help prevent altitude sickness.
 Just note that it is a diuretic.

-Buy bottled oxygen from a sporting goods store.
+• Buy bottled oxygen from a sporting goods store.
 It might sound silly, but it does help!

 Watch for the Symptoms of Altitude Sickness:

-Let’s Get Started With Your Colorado Elopement!
+Let’s Get Started Planning Your Elopement!

-So have you packed your bags for Colorado yet?
+Have you packed your bags for Colorado?

 Many people will tell you that wedding planning is stressful, but we’re here to say that elopement planning doesn’t have to be.
 Every couple deserves a fun, stress-free wedding experience, and that is what we aim to provide to each of our couples!
 We will walk you through each step of the planning process and share all of our expertise and hidden gem locations with you!